What you need to do take your pet abroad and explains how how to obtain a pet passport.

 Most EU countries and many outside the EU have joined PETS.

-The DEFRA website provides details of all relevant countries who have joined PETS.
+The GOV.uk website provides further details of all relevant countries who have joined PETS:

 You can contact the animal health duty officer by: